pdeschen/wuff-wiki/Create-first-RCP-app.md

   Note that you don't have to program "plugin.xml", "MANIFEST.MF", "config.ini" - all these files are generated and inserted into bundle and product automatically.

 4. Run the compiled product from command line.
-The expected output:
+Expect to see:

    ![RcpApp-1-run-1](images/RcpApp-1-run-1.png "RcpApp-1-run-1")